Say What Grand Slam

 If you are late for the draw, you will automatically be the 1st poet in the slam!

-3. No Waiting List.
+3. We are only taking 8 poets.
+No Waiting List.
 No refunds.

 5. Three Round Poetry Slam.
-12-6-3.
+8-5-3.
 First two rounds are cumulative.
 Final round is clean slate.
 Order will be high to low for second round.
 Final round will be redrawn for order.

 6. The Time Limit.
 3:00 minute time limit.
 A poet is certainly allowed several full seconds to adjust the microphone and get settled, but as soon as s/he makes a connection with the audience (“Hey look, she’s been standing there for 10 seconds and hasn’t even moved”), the timekeeper can start the clock.